Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories script counts the number of directories in a current directory excluding itself and its parent directory 12-newest_files script displays the ten newest lines of a file 13-unique script takes a list of words as input and prints only words that appear exactly once
+11-directories script counts the number of directories in a current directory excluding itself and its parent directory 12-newest_files script displays the ten newest lines of a file 13-unique script takes a list of words as input and prints only words that appear exactly once 14-findthatword script Display lines containing the pattern “root” from the file /etc/passwd